TSX Venture Exchange: BSK

 The Company's 100% owned Amarillo Grande Uranium-Vanadium Project in Rio Negro Province, Argentina is a new uranium district controlled by Blue Sky.
 The Ivana deposit is the cornerstone of the Project and the first part of the district for which both a Mineral Resource Estimate and a Preliminary Economic Assessment have been completed.
 Mineralization at the Ivana deposit has characteristics of sandstone-type and surficial-type uranium-vanadium deposits.
 The sandstone-type mineralization is related to a braided fluvial system and indicates the potential for a district-size system.
 In the surficial-type deposits, mineralization coats loosely consolidated pebbles, and is amenable to leaching and simple upgrading.

-For additional details on the project and properties, please see the Company's website.
+For additional details on the project, please see the Company's website: www.blueskyuranium.com.

 About Blue Sky Uranium Corp.

 Blue Sky Uranium Corp. is a leader in uranium discovery in Argentina.
-The Company's objective is to deliver exceptional returns to shareholders by rapidly advancing a portfolio of surficial uranium deposits into low-cost producers.
-Blue Sky holds has the exclusive right to of properties in two provinces in Argentina.
+The Company's objective is to deliver exceptional returns to shareholders by rapidly advancing a portfolio of surficial uranium deposits into low-cost producers, while respecting the environment, the communities, and the cultures in all the areas in which we work.
+Blue Sky has the exclusive right to properties in two provinces in Argentina.
 The Company's flagship Amarillo Grande Project was an in-house discovery of a new district that has the potential to be both a leading domestic supplier of uranium to the growing Argentine market and a new international market supplier.
 The Company is a member of the Grosso Group, a resource management group that has pioneered exploration in Argentina since 1993.

 ON BEHALF OF THE BOARD